Datavault-UK/automate-dv-docs/docs/walkthrough/wt_hubs.md

 4. The source for the record, a code identifying where the data comes from.
 (i.e. `1` from the [previous section](wt_staging.md#adding-the-footer), which is the code fo stg_customer)

-### Configuring hub models
+### Setting up hub models

 Create a new dbt model as before.
 We'll call this one `hub_customer`.

 Hubs should use the incremental materialization, as we load and add new records to the existing data set.

-We recommend setting the incremental materialization on all of your hubs using the `dbt_project.yml` file:
+We recommend setting the `incremental` materialization on all of your hubs using the `dbt_project.yml` file:

 `dbt_project.yml`
 ```yaml